waledroid/IBVS-Eye-In-Hand-SImulation/README.md

 </pre>

 #### [camera.xacro](version2/manipulator_description/urdf/camera.xacro)
-- Defines a camera link (camera_link) as a visual box with a specified size and a red color for Gazebo simulation.
+- Defines a camera link (camera_link) as a visual box with a specified size and a grey color for Gazebo simulation.
 - Integrate a camera at the end effector joint.
 Creates a fixed joint (camera_joint) to rigidly attach the camera link to its parent link ("link6")
 - Configures the camera to simulate a camera sensor, then define a ROS Gazebo plugin interfaces for the simulated camera for information about camera topics and distortion parameters.